Cost of Living in Panama

 If you are thinking about moving to Panama, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Panama tends to vary depending on the location and type of property.
 Generally speaking, prices for apartments or condos range from moderate to expensive, with smaller units costing significantly less than luxury homes.
-On average, rental fees in urban locations can start as low as $500 while more upscale dwellings can range up to over $2,000 per month," explained one expat living in Panama.
+On average, rental fees in urban locations can start as low as $500 while more upscale dwellings can range up to over $2,000 per month," said one expat in Panama.

 "Monthly rental is $905.00 per month cheaper.
 Housing here is between $600 $700 for two bedrooms.
 There are real estate people here who will find a house or apartment for you.
 Be prepared, every local has his hand out.
 Everyone from the cab drivers to our exterminator will offer to find a house for you.
 They have contacts and get commissions.
 But make no mistake, the Panamanians are all good-hearted and mean well.
-Sometimes strike gold," said one in Alto Boquete.
+Sometimes strike gold," remarked one expat in Alto Boquete.

 What are typical rental prices for expats in Panama?